Unraveling the mess

 "I feel thin, sort of stretched, like butter scraped over too much bread."

-This is an accurate description of the documentation.
+This is an accurate description of the Transformers documentation.

 Users have difficulty surfacing the information they need because it is spread too widely.
 It is hard to retrace their steps after going down a rabbit hole of links.
 They have to plod through the documentation because they are unsure and lost.
 Too much time is spent navigating rather than coding.

 You start by Googling (most visitors enter the documentation through Google rather than directly) something like "hugging face text generation".
 You click on the 3rd link which describes Text generation strategies.
-Your developer instincts subconsciously compels you to scroll until you find some code.
+You scroll until you find some code.
 You find code that generates a translation.
 Not interested.
 You keep scrolling until you finally reach a section about different decoding strategies.
 You copy and paste the code examples and start experimenting with them.
 Uh-oh, you get some unintelligible output.
 What do you do?

 If you scanned up the left navigation bar, you might've clicked on the Generation with LLMs tutorial and found a description of common pitfalls and the solution to your issue.